-French beauty brand L'Occitane halts trading in Hong Kong
+French Beauty Brand L'occitane Halts Trading In Hong Kong

 Bloomberg News reported in July that chairman Reinold Geiger was studying options for taking the brand private, using a holding company that owned more than 70 percent of its shares.

-L'Occitane International SA announced on Monday that its Hong Kong-listed stocks will be suspended "pending the publication of an announcement pursuant to the Code on Takeovers and Mergers", according to an exchange filing.
+L'Occitane Internationalannounced on Monday that its Hong Kong-listed stocks will be suspended "pending the publication of an announcement pursuant to the Code on Takeovers and Mergers", according to an exchange filing.

 The firm, headquartered in Luxembourg and Geneva, said last month it was considering a possible take-private deal with an offer price of no less than HK$26 ($3.30) per share, but "has not received any firm offer" at the time.
 It closed at HK$27.80 on Thursday, with the market closed Friday owing to a typhoon.